Hghn02/Grainy-Image-Debrlurring/README.md

 ## Features

-  - Adds random grain/noise to the input image
+✅ Adds random noise (grain) to the image

-  - Applies 3x3 and 5x5 median filters to attempt noise removal
+✅ Applies 3x3 and 5x5 median filtering for noise reduction

-  - Overlays the last name on the image
+✅ Overlays text on the original image

-  - Saves all processed images for comparison
+✅ Saves and displays all resulting images for evaluation

 | Stage                           | Example *(Insert your images here)*       |